23Ruchil/Blog/_posts/2020-06-07-seek -to -understand - before -trying -to - be understood.markdown

 This is easier said than done and I have failed many times in the past to make this separation.

-When we are engaged in a heated discussion with someone we tend to listen more with the intent of replying, than to understand her point of view.
+When we are engaged in a heated discussion with someone we tend to listen more with the intent of replying, than to understand his/her point of view.
 We bring things from the past and use them to fight in the present

 We let our preconceived notions about the person cloud our judgement.